aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 Here's how to add a detail scene:

 - From the Library, drag a new View Controller onto the canvas, just to the right of your Table View Controller.
 Position it into a convenient spot to the right.
-- CTRL-click on the table cell.
+- CTRL-click on the "Table View Cell" in the Document Outline.
 A black menu should appear.
 - Next to the item called "selection" is a small circle.
 Click-and-drag from that circle onto the new View Controller.
 - The same Segue selection menu should appear.
 Select "Push."
+Note how a navigation bar now appears at the top of the new View Controller.
 - Add another Image View to the View Controller and select the same image as is in the cell.
 Remember to set your springs-and-struts and image mode!
 - Run your app.
 When you tap on the cell, the app should segue to the new detail scene.